AminTahseen/AminTahseen/README.md

 - I currently did my bachelors in Computer Science in the year 2020.
 - I try working on small and big projects related to mobile development and website development.
-- Currently working as a android app developer.
+- Currently working as an android app developer.

 <br />